singingwolfboy/netlify-home/_posts/2015-11-24-a-step-by-step-guide-inkpaper-on-netlify.md

         Executed command when using 'ink publish'
 ```

-To create content, simply create any .md file in the source directory or in a subdirectory of the source directory, using the following format (as described on the InkPaper homepage):
+To create content, simply create any .md file in the source directory or in a subdirectory of the source directory, using the following YAML frontmatter format (as described on the InkPaper homepage):

 ```
 title: Article Title